 In a non-contested election, directors are elected by a majority of votes cast by stockholders (i.e., if the number of votes cast for the nominee's election exceeds the number of votes cast against the nominee's election).
 A non-contested election is an election where the number of nominees does not exceed the number of directors to be elected.
 In a contested election, the director nominees who receive the plurality of votes cast are elected as directors.
-Under the plurality standard, the number of persons equal to the number of votes cast.
+Under the plurality standard, the number of persons equal to the number of vacancies to be filled who receive more votes than other nominees are elected to the Board, regardless of whether they receive a majority of votes cast.
 An election is considered contested under our By-Laws if there are more nominees than positions on the Board to be filled at the meeting of stockholders as of the fifth day prior to the date on which we file our definitive proxy statement with the SEC.